iter8-tools/iter8/content/integrations/kiali.md

 ### Create Experiment from File

-You can create experiment from exiting local file, import for Github or manual enter the YAML in the yaml editor.
+You can create experiment from exiting local file, import for Github or manual enter the YAML in the YAML editor.
 {{< figure src="/images/kiali-experiment-create-from-file.png" title="Experiment creation from file">}}

 ### Experiment Detail